aleksstan96/DS_Challenge/README.md

 ## Methodology 🛠️

-*Note: Detailed explanation of the modeling process is in the Jupyter notebook: `notebooks/eda.ipynb`.*
+*Note: Detailed explanation of the whole process is in the Jupyter notebook: `notebooks/eda.ipynb`.*

 ### 1. Data Cleaning and Preprocessing
 **Purpose**: Address inconsistencies and prepare datasets for merging and modeling.